Skin Bleaching Is Poisoning Women — But Business Is Booming

 Experts believe that the root of why many strive to lighten their complexions is more complicated than disliking what they see in the mirror.
-“The idea is that your skin tone is directly correlated with some economic value or some social or political value,” explains Joanne Rondilla, assistant professor in Asian American Studies and Sociology at San Jose State University and author of Is Lighter Better?
+“The idea is that your skin tone is directly correlated with some economic value or some social or political value,” explains Joanne Rondilla, professor of ethnic studies at UC Berkeley and author of Is Lighter Better?
 Skin-Tone Discrimination Among Asian Americans.
 “The lighter you are, the more economic value you have, the better jobs are available to you, the more money you'll make, the better education opportunities are, the better your dating and marriage opportunities are.
 Skin tone isn't just about skin; it’s about class.”
 We spoke to women in Manila and they agreed.
 Many said that lighter complexions have long been preferred by employers across industries.

 It’s a stereotype deeply ingrained in cultures that were colonized, including the Philippines, Rondilla says.
 The island nation was ruled by Spain for 333 years before it was briefly occupied by Japan and then the U.S. before gaining independence in 1946.